If you have pets, you will eventually have to deal with an accident.

 If no medical cause is found for the behavior, you can begin using positive reinforcement to retrain your pet to eliminate in the proper spot.

-Take a look at this article on the best air purifier for dogs and cats.
+Take a look at our best air purifier for pets list.
 If anyone in your home has breathing problems or allergic reactions to cats or dogs, an air purifier is a great investment for better health.